 Sheet title blocks shall be inserted as an xref into paper space at 0,0,0 reference point.
 Title block sheet identification names and sheet page numbers shall not be part of the xref and shall be editable from sheet to sheet.
 Title block sheet project information text shall be part of the xref and shall not be editable from sheet to sheet.
 UNL FPC requires that all vendors utilize the standard University of Nebraska–Lincoln title blocks available for download at the UNL FPC Design Guideline website.
 Refer to Blocks, Details and Title Blocks section herein for additional information.

-It shall be known that at project completion, UNL FPC will not accept the submission of any CAD drawings that contain external reference files.
 Upon project completion and prior to delivery to UNL FPC all external reference files that were used during CAD production shall be bound, inserted and retained as a block within a single drawing file, this includes the title block and any image files.
+UNL FPC will not accept the submission of any CAD drawings that contain external reference files.

 Model Space and Paper Space

-UNL FPC requires that all submitted CAD file drawings contain only one variation of the floor plan and site plan in model space.
+All submitted CAD file drawings shall contain only one variation of the floor plan and site plan in model space.
 Multiple enlarged partial plans, sections, elevations, details, schedules, dimensions, notes and other material directly related to the drawing set shall also be completed in model space.
 Model space shall not contain any alternate design considerations, collaboration ideas, multiple variations of design and other work that is not needed or not meant to be submitted as part of the construction documentation.

 Paper is space is reserved to be used for viewports, title block and sheet titling information only.
 Multiple paper space tab views, each with its own set of viewports, title block and sheet titling information is acceptable.
 Each tab view shall be named with the exact respective individual sheet number of depicted sheet.
-Tab view number and respective sheet number shall strictly follow UNL FPC sheet numbering nomenclature set forth herein.
+Tab view number and respective sheet number shall strictly follow UNL FPC sheet numbering nomenclature.

 Each paper space tab view in a single drawing file is reserved for viewports depicting the elements of that particular floor, space or area.
 Multiple floor plan levels, (i.e. basement, first floor, second floor, etc.) shall be laid out and provided in separate drawing files.
 UNL FPC will not accept multiple floor levels within one single drawing file.
 Limit paper space layouts to only those sheets being submitted as part of the construction documentation.